 You'll need a score of at least 44 on the general Air Force Aptitude Qualification Area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-This is comprised of the arithmetic reasoning, paragraph comprehension and word knowledge subtests of the ASVAB.
+It is comprised of the arithmetic reasoning, paragraph comprehension, and word knowledge subtests of the ASVAB.

 You'll also need to qualify for a secret security clearance from the Department of Defense.
-This involves a criminal background check, which will examine your character and finances.
-Some drug offenses and a history of alcohol abuse may be cause to deny a secret security clearance.
+It involves a criminal background check, which will examine your character and finances.
+Some drug offenses and a history of alcohol abuse may be a reason to deny a secret security clearance.

 Also, you have to be a U.S. citizen for most military jobs where you'll be handling sensitive information, and this includes spectrum operations specialists.